 - Brussel sprouts – the quantity will depend on whether you’re setting these out as appetizers, a main course salad or to accompany a chicken or turkey dinner.
 For your first time, buy a couple of dozen or so and you’ll soon see that you can play this recipe by ear.

-- Olive oil – three tablespoons if you’re preparing two pounds of sprouts; I simply eyeball it
+- Olive oil – three tablespoons if you’re preparing two pounds of sprouts; I simply eyeball it.
+Use grapeseed oil if you prefer.

 - Dried, unsweetened cranberries – to taste; I’ll use anywhere from one third to one half cup when preparing a couple of dozen sprouts.
 The recipe I originally used for roasting these sprouts called for bacon and parmesan cheese.
 Instead, I substitute dried cranberries for a colour kick and for their great taste.